knewyousir/webFEF-session6/readme.md

 ## A Dynamic Popover

-We will create a popover using only JavaScript.
-By making our popover dynamic we can reuse it for other use cases on our page.
+We will create the popover using JavaScript.
+By making our popover dynamic we will be able to reuse it elsewhere on our page.

 Comment out or delete the current div at the bottom of our page: